AsifShaafi/train-ticket-injection/INJECTED_FAULTS.md

 **Description:** Rejects price creation when routeId is null or empty.

 **Trigger Conditions:**
-- `routeId` is null or empty string
+- `routeId` is null, empty, or contains only whitespace

 **Sample Input:**
 ```json